Siphon880gh/devbrain/Enterprise - Software Development Standards/_Software Development Standards - Concept PRIMER.md

 - **Naming Conventions**: Adopt clear and consistent naming conventions for variables, functions, files, and classes (e.g., `camelCase` for JavaScript or `PascalCase` for React components).
 - **Directory Structure**: Define a logical and scalable directory layout to organize files by functionality (e.g., `src/`, `tests/`, `components/`).

-#### 2. **JavaScript Commenting Guidelines**

-Commenting is vital for code maintainability and readability.
+- JavaScript Commenting Guidelines: Commenting is vital for code maintainability and readability.
 Follow these guidelines:
 	- **Purposeful Comments**: Add comments only where the intent of the code might not be immediately obvious.
 Avoid redundant comments that restate the code.
 	- **Consistent Format**: Use block comments (`/* */`) for documentation and inline comments (`//`) sparingly for clarifications.
 	- **JSDoc for Automation**: Use JSDoc to automate documentation generation and improve consistency.
 Example:

 ```javascript
 /**